This post is also available in: Français

 As I already mentioned, the tactile experience of Caran d’Ache’s Grafwood pencils is excellent.
 Now I’m sure you want to know if that translates to quality whilst shading.
-Short answer – yes it does!
+Short answer – yep.

 When shading with the Grafwood pencils, I don’t have to make much effort at all to hide my pencil strokes.
-The graphite is so smooth and consistent, so shading blocks of tone uniformly is easy.
+The graphite is so smooth and consistent, so shading blocks of tone in a uniform way is easy.

 For example take a look at this drawing I did of my keys.
 This drawing required a lot of uniform tone because the material of the keys is metal.
 I built this drawing up from light to dark, so worked the darkness of the overall piece up over time.